Pabce/sn_trigger/README.md

 ```
 (Ask me for access if you don't have it.)

 Other than that, the parameters you most likely will want to change are the average energy and pinching parameter $\alpha$ of the SNB spectrum.
-You can check `plotter_cutre.ipynb` to see how the original and interacted (flux $\cdot$ cross-section) spectra look like for different sets of the parameters.
+You can check `plotter_basico.ipynb` to see how the original and interacted (flux $\cdot$ cross-section) spectra look like for different sets of the parameters.
 For example, the GKVM model interacted spectrum is very well approximated by:
 ```python
 AVERAGE_ENERGY = 23.0 # MeV
 ALPHA = 5.0 # Dimensionless